 “Record not found” labels in the DNS Settings panel

-- Log into your domain account and find where you edit your DNS settings.
+- Log into your domain provider's account and find where you edit your DNS settings.

-- Correct the error shown for each record, by ensuring that the Host, Type, and Points To information is entered correctly in your domain account.
+- Correct the error shown for each record, by ensuring that the Host, Type, and Required data information is entered correctly in your domain account.
 For help, visit Connecting a domain to your Squarespace site.
 You can also review the full list of provider-specific guides.

-- Click Refresh in your Squarespace DNS Settings.
+- Click Refresh in your Squarespace DNS Settings panel.
 While waiting for your settings to refresh, keep the following in mind:

 - Records can take between 24 and 72 hours to update.
-If the record appears correctly in your provider's DNS panel but you still see an error, wait 72 hours then click Refresh again.
+If the record appears correctly in your provider's DNS panel but your Squarespace panel still shows an error, wait 72 hours, then click Refresh again.

 - Refreshing repeatedly causes the DNS checker to try different servers.
-Some servers will update with the new records sooner than others.
+Some servers update with the new records sooner than others.
 This may temporarily cause your domain to connect for some visitors but not all.
-If you see inconsistent results, wait 72 hours before refreshing again.
+If clicking refresh shows inconsistent results, wait 72 hours before refreshing again.

 If you followed the steps above and the DNS Settings panel still shows an error message, contact your domain provider to troubleshoot.
 You can also contact us as you work on the connection.
 We may suggest that you retry the connection process.
 This involves disconnecting the domain from your site and deleting the records from your provider’s account, before starting over.

-If you see a Deprecated label in the Current Data column, you're using outdated domain records.
+If a Deprecated label appears in the Current data column, you're using outdated domain records.
 While most visitors can still access your site through a standard URL (beginning with http://), deprecated records can prevent visitors from loading your site through an SSL secure URL (beginning with https://).
 To fix this, log into your domain account and ensure your CNAME and A records match our current requirements.

 Issues with the nameservers

-If you entered all of the required records, waited 72 hours to allow the connection to propagate, and aren’t seeing the domain connect, contact your domain provider to ensure that the domain’s nameservers point to the host where you entered the records.
+If you entered all of the required records, waited 72 hours for the connection to propagate, and your domain still hasn't connected, contact your domain provider to ensure that the domain’s nameservers point to the host where you entered the records.

 A nameserver is a server that stores information about your domain, which helps your browser locate the domain’s records.
 We recommend using your domain provider's default nameservers.

-If you've reviewed all the steps here, but you're still seeing errors in your Squarespace settings, we recommend contacting your domain provider for more help.
+If you've reviewed all the steps here, but your domain is still showing errors in your Squarespace settings, we recommend contacting your domain provider for more help.